 - A word about Cure and its use: Jerky making or smoking of meats involves cooking at lower temperatures (at or below 160 deg).
 Cure is a mixture of salt and sodium nitrate.
 It will reduce the incidence of botulism and other bacteria that can result from low-temperature cooking.
 Cure also enhances the color and flavor of the meat.

 - Backwoods Jery Seasonings come with a cure packet so there’s nothing else to buy.
 Easy to follow directions are on the back of each package.

 - The press can be adjusted to any thickness up to 1”.

 - Place Satin Pac Patty Paper between the burgers in the press.
 This will prevent patties from sticking together when frozen.

-- Use LEM 17lb mixer and LEM’s fresh sausage seasoning (Chorizo, Cajun, or Sweet Italian) for a great “Sausage Burger.
+- Use Backwoods fresh sausage seasoning (Chorizo, Cajun, or Sweet Italian) for a great “Sausage Burger".

 Improper freezer wrapping or inferior wrapping supplies can cause “freezer burn”.
 This is a condition that robs the meat of flavor and nutrients.
 When the air is captured inside the package it causes the meat to turn gray or white.
 The dehydration caused by the refrigeration produces the freezer burn and the meat becomes dry, tasteless and lacks the proper nutrients.
 Any time you wrap items for the freezer, be sure to eliminate all the air from the package, and have no holes in the wrapping material.